-Here at Pacific Family Dental, a Sherwood Dentist, we care about your overall health.
+Here at New Smiles, a Sherwood Dentist, we care about your overall health.
 Visiting the dentist every six months is an important and easy way to stay up to date with your oral health.
 Most of your oral care is preventative which means the majority of the health benefits happen with the care you do at home.
 But what happens when you stay up to date with your cleaning visits and practice good oral care but still have tooth problems, such as pain or discomfort?
 We recommend coming in to see us if you have tooth pain that persists for an extended period of time.
 Here are common causes of tooth pain, and possible ways to heal it.

 Common Causes of Toothaches